Private equity had a banner year in 2017. So why did so many PE-backed retail businesses file for Chapter 11?

 3. Private Equity and Retail Have an Uncertain Future Together

-Scared off by declining operating performance throughout the retail sector since 2014, sponsors have avoided PE deals as of late, with only 14 percent of retail LBOs occurring between 2015 and 2017.
+Scared off by declining operating performance throughout the retail sector since 2014, sponsors have avoided retail deals as of late, with only 14 percent of retail LBOs occurring between 2015 and 2017.
 It seems unlikely that capital markets and lenders will support retail buyouts like they did in the past until retail sees sustainable improvement in operating metrics and finds stability from the disruption of online retail.

 Of course, there are exceptions to the malaise affecting the sector.
 Niche store-based chains with faithful customers, such as Lululemon and Five Below, are thriving and continue to expand.
 The reverse retail model also seems to be working: some online-only players are successfully expanding into the world of brick and mortar, like Warby Parker.